Heliumdioxid/database-api/README.md

 MongoConnectionConfig mongoConnectionConfig = new MongoConnectionConfig(connectionData).applyDefaultMongoClientSettings(); // applies default properties like the uri
 MongoDatabaseConnection mongoDatabaseConnection = new MongoDatabaseConnection(mongoConnectionConfig);

-<Optional<MongoConnectionHandler>> optionalMongoConnectionHandler = mongoDatabaseConnection.connect().join();
-MongoConnectionHandler mongoConnectionHandler = mongoDatabaseConnection.getConnectionHandler();
+MongoConnectionHandler mongoConnectionHandler;
+mongoConnectionHandler = mongoDatabaseConnection.connect().join().get(); // connect - check if a value is present in the optional mongoConnectionHandler = mongoDatabaseConnection.getConnectionHandler(); // or get the MySQLConnectionHandler with this method

-// use the MongoConnectionHandler for communicating with the mongo-database
+// use the MongoConnectionHandler for communicating with the mongo-database (few examples)
+<Optional<MongoCollection<Document>> mongoCollection = mongoConnectionHandler.getCollection("collection").join();
-<Optional<MongoConnectionHandler>> optionalDocument = mongoConnectionHandler.getDocument("collection", "fieldName", "value").join();
+<Optional<Document>> document = mongoConnectionHandler.getDocument("collection", "fieldName", "value").join();

 // close mongo-database-connection
 mongoDatabaseConnection.disconnect();